-- 34. Compliance Certification: Each permittee who receives a written PASPGP-7 verification letter from the Corps must provide a signed certification documenting completion of the authorized activity and implementation of any required compensatory mitigation.
-This certification should indicate if any required permittee-responsible mitigation was completed in accordance with the permit conditions.
-If credits from a mitigation bank or in-lieu fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(1)(3) to confirm that the permittee secured the appropriate number and resource type of credits.
-The completed certification document must be submitted to the district engineer within 30 days of completion of the authorized activity and completion of any required compensatory mitigation. - 35.
-Migratory Birds and Bald and Golden Eagles: The permittee is responsible for ensuring that an action authorized by PASPGP-7 complies with the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.
-The permittee is responsible for contacting the appropriate local office of the USFWS to determine what measures, if any, are necessary or appropriate to reduce adverse effects to migratory birds or eagles, including whether "incidental take" permits are necessary and available under the Migratory Bird Treaty Act or Bald and Golden Eagle Protection Act for a particular activity.
-The permittee should contact the appropriate local office of the USFWS to determine if such authorizations are required for a particular activity.
-Information on the conservation of migratory birds and bald and golden eagles can be found at the following USFWS web site: http://www.fws.gov/northeast/pafo/
+32. Compliance Certification: Each permittee who receives a written PASPGP-6 verification letter from the Corps must provide a signed certification documenting completion of the authorized activity and implementation of any required compensatory mitigation.
+This certification should indicate if the success of any required permittee-responsible mitigation was completed in accordance with the permit conditions.
+If credits from a mitigation bank or in-lieu fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(l)(3) to confirm that the permittee secured the appropriate number and resource type of credits; and (c) The signature of the permittee certifying the completion of the activity and mitigation.
+The completed certification document must be submitted to the district engineer within 30 days of completion of the authorized activity or the implementation of any required compensatory mitigation, whichever occurs later.
+Link to self-certification to be added at a later date